open2b/scriggo-site/site/templates/operators.md

 {% end %}
 ```

-There are other operator, but they are not discussed in this documentation (see the
+There are other operators, but they are not discussed in this documentation (see the
 [Go specification](https://go.dev/ref/spec#Operators)).

 The following table shows which operators can be used with which type: